edderkoppen/pittl-client/README.md

 > pittl 172.20.172.79 start

 #### Stop
-If a running program needs to be interrupted, a program can be stopped with the "stop" sub-command.
+If a running program needs to be interrupted, a program can be stopped with the *stop* sub-command.

 > pittl ip stop